Karel-Kroeze/pokemon-answers/readme.md

 It is perhaps good to note that online Pokémon battles do not include differences between Pokémon levels.
 For online battles, all Pokémon have the same level.

 # References
-[1]: https://pokemon-battle.herokuapp.com/ "The Pokémon Battle Simulator"
+[1]: http://pokemon-battle.herokuapp.com/ "The Pokémon Battle Simulator".

-[2]: https://pokemonshowdown.com/ "The Pokémon Showdown!"
+[2]: http://pokemonshowdown.com/ "The Pokémon Showdown!".